gearglow/ReptiliaWithATwist/The List.md

 Elysia and the other champions had been sequestered in a tent a short walk away from the arena, and had been made to draw a numbered, animated miniature of a dragon from a sack.
 Elysia had drawn a tiny Ukrainian Ironbelly with a number 3 around its neck.
 Fitting, she'd thought, considering her favorite outfit.

 "Now then," Bagman had said once they'd all drawn.
-"Your objective is to retrieve the golden egg.
+"Your objective is to retrieve the golden egg, which if you can solve it is a hint for the Fourth Task.
 This is a test of your nerve and ability to think on your feet, so you'll only be allowed to bring your wands in."

 Elysia took off her glasses and pendant, calling Robbie to hold them for her during the Task.
 "Are sizing-charmed clothes okay?"
 She asked Bagman.